giuseppe-velocci/autoPruneCartTree/README.md

 # autoPruneCartTree
 A function for R that can generate and prune a cart Tree automatically.
 Can be useful if many tests must be performed in a loop.
+This function outputs messages to the console using print().
+Remove those lines if no outuput is required.

 ## @from        = formula
 ## @dat         = data